Disabled Ex-Service Member

 Totally & Permanently Disabled First Responder & Surviving Spouse

 This property exemption was approved by Florida voters in the November, 2016 general election and was finalized by the Florida Legislature and Governor in Spring, 2017.
 This exemption provides ad valorem tax relief equal to the total amount ad valorem taxes owed on a homestead property of a Florida first responder who is totally and permanently disabled as a result of an injury or injuries sustained in the line of duty.
-“First responder” is defined to mean a law enforcement officer, a correctional officer, a firefighter, an emergency medical technician, or a paramedic.
+“First responder” is defined to mean a federal law enforcement officer, law enforcement officer, a correctional officer, a firefighter, an emergency medical technician, or a paramedic.
 “In the line of duty” is defined to mean arising out of and in the actual performance of duty required by employment as a first responder.
 The Legislature is authorized to further define these terms by general law.
 (Florida Statute 196.102)

 To qualify for this exemption, the first responder must have been employed by a Florida Agency when he or she was injured.